SalarC123/Reddit-Anywordcountbot/README.md

 https://www.reddit.com/prefs/apps

 put the username and password of your reddit account and write your own user-agent that describes the app ---> EXAMPLE ----> anywordcountbot:v1.1 by 1Test2Bot3

+If you are running the code yourself, remember to remove the second import which gets only my secret information

+Bot does not run 24/7, so it is advisable that you run the code yourself